project-fifo/docs/jingles/dtrace.rst

 .. image:: /_static/images/jingles/dtraces02.png

-Adding a new script is rather simple, it is a plain D-Trace script however there is an exeptation, since the script runs on multiple servers and needs to be configurable.
-Varlables are encased in ``$`` signes, and can be choosen freely exept one special placeholder: ``$filter$`` is the filter created to match the system it is supposed to run on.
+Adding a new script is rather simple.
+It is a plain D-Trace script, however there is an exeptation since the script runs on multiple servers and needs to be configurable.
+Varlables are encased in ``$`` signes and can be choosen freely.
+The only exception is the special placeholder: ``$filter$``.
+It is the filter created to match the system it is supposed to run on.

-	1. The code of the script, with the variables.
+	1. Enter the name of the new script.
-	2. The name the script is shown as.
+	2. Enter the code of the script with the variables.
-	3. The variables, they get automatically filled as you type them.
+	3. Enter variables needed ahead of time.
-	4. Allows for adding variables ahead of time.
+	4. By clicking the |create button| button you can create the new DTrace.

-	5. Click to create.
+.. |create button| image:: /_static/images/jingles/create.png

 Details
 #######